 Still to Come (Not Chronological):

-- Fourth preliminary consultation with HPC on the Columbia Ave facade.
+- A fourth preliminary consultation with HPC on the Columbia Ave facade was requested by the HPC but NDC chose to ignore this.

-- City must consider changes to plan, whether Co-op is accommodated, and vote on a recommendation to Planning Board.
+- The City must then consider changes made to the plan since 2018, whether the Co-op is accommodated, and vote up or down on a recommendation to the Planning Board, before the Planning Board vote.

 - NDC must get financing for the development, and find tenants.